-Employees covered by this Agreement shall be Event Custodians who are part-time and the Utility Maintenance Technicians and Utility Leads who are full-time.
+Employees covered by this Agreement shall be Event Custodians who are part-time or full-time and the Utility Maintenance Technicians and Utility Leads who are full-time.
 Employees covered in this Agreement work at the Portland Center for the Performing Arts which include the Keller Auditorium, Arlene Schnitzer Concert Hall, and the Antoinette Hatfield Hall.